Braves vs. Brewers Player Props Betting Odds

 Contreras Stats

-- Contreras has picked up a hit in two games in a row.
-During his last five outings he is batting .381 with two doubles, a home run, a walk and four RBI.
+- Contreras has picked up a hit in three straight games.
+During his last five outings he is hitting .333 with three doubles, a walk and four RBI.

 Contreras Recent Games